 - seam (n.)

-- Old English seam, from Proto-Germanic *saumaz (cf. Old Norse saumr, Old High German soum, German Saum), from PIE root *siw-/*sju- "to sew" (cf. Old English siwian, Latin suere, Sanskrit syuman; see sew).
+- Old English seam "seam, suture, junction," from Proto-Germanic *saumaz (cf. Old Frisian sam "hem, seam," Old Norse saumr, Middle Dutch som, Dutch zoom, Old High German soum, German Saum "hem"), from PIE root *syu- "to sew, to bind" (cf. Old English siwian, Latin suere, Sanskrit syuman; see sew).

 Chidynge and reproche ... vnsowen the semes of freendshipe in mannes herte.
 [Chaucer, "Parson's Tale," c.1386]Meaning "raised band of stitching on a ball" is recorded from 1888.
 Geological use is from 1590s.

 - seam (v.)

 - 1580s, from seam (n.).
 Related: Seamed; seaming.